-Behaviour Support and Training use a Positive Behaviour Support framework so that we can understand the meaning of a person’s challenging behaviour.
+Behaviour Support and Training use a Positive Behaviour Support framework so that we can understand the meaning of a person’s challenging behaviour and identify strategies to more safely and acceptably meet their needs.
 We are committed to working collaboratively towards achieving the goals of our clients.

 Following our training to become Psychologists, we completed further training with the Institute of Applied Behaviour Analysis.
-We hold full registration with the Australian Health Practitioner Regulation Agency (AHPRA), and are approved providers under the National Disability Insurance Scheme and Medicare.
+We hold full registration with the Australian Health Practitioner Regulation Agency (AHPRA), are Board-approved supervisors for Psychologists, and are approved providers under the National Disability Insurance Scheme and Medicare.
 We have also presented at National Conferences and seminars regarding Behaviour Support practices, and our clinical work in this area.

 Psychologist / Director

 It is a great day when I can assist someone to pursue their own goals, however incremental the steps towards change might be.
 I have 17 years experience working with people with disabilities who have challenging behaviour.
-I use a Positive Behaviour Support framework so that we understand the meaning of the person's challenging behaviour as we together identify some strategies to more safely and acceptably meet their needs.
 Learning about my clients and their families and carers is tremendously satisfying.

 I take particular interest in treatment integrity.
 That is, is an intervention being delivered the way it was agreed?
 I have observed during my career that many clients are subject to repeated assessment and intervention planning, sometimes with little evidence of the interventions being implemented.
 I am thus keen to assist organisations to develop practices that ensure optimal integrity of intervention.